tektoncd/triggers/docs/clusterinterceptors.md

       port: 8081 # defaults to 80
 ```

-## Interceptor Services
+## Configuring a Kubernetes Service for the `ClusterInterceptor`

-To be a valid ClusterInterceptor, the workload should satisfy the following:
+The Kubernetes object running the custom business logic for your `ClusterInterceptor` must meet the following criteria:

-- Be fronted by a regular Kubernetes v1 Service and serve HTTP
+- Fronted by a regular Kubernetes v1 Service listening on an HTTP port (default port is 80)
-- Accept HTTP POST requests that contain a [`InterceptorRequest`](https://pkg.go.dev/github.com/tektoncd/triggers/pkg/apis/triggers/v1alpha1#InterceptorRequest)
+- Accepts an HTTP `POST` request that contains an [`InterceptorRequest`](https://pkg.go.dev/github.com/tektoncd/triggers/pkg/apis/triggers/v1alpha1#InterceptorRequest)
-  JSON body
+  as a JSON body
-- Respond with a status code of 200 OK with [`InterceptorResponse`](https://pkg.go.dev/github.com/tektoncd/triggers/pkg/apis/triggers/v1alpha1#InterceptorResponse)
+- Returns an HTTP 200 OK response that contains an [`InterceptorResponse`](https://pkg.go.dev/github.com/tektoncd/triggers/pkg/apis/triggers/v1alpha1#InterceptorResponse)
-  body
+  as a JSON body
-- Respond with a non 200 response only if something catastrophic went wrong during processing
+- Returns a response other than HTTP 200 OK only if payload processing halts due to a catastrophic failure